congcongdu/Recurrence-Analysis/README.md

-# Advanced-Recursive-Analysis
+# Recurrence-Analysis
-This is for "Advanced Recursive Analysis on The Dynamics of Complex Systems", Congcong Du, Yiming Ding, Zengru Di and Dahui Wang.
+This is for "Revisit Recurrence Analysis on The Dynamics of Complex Systems", Congcong Du, Yiming Ding, Zengru Di and Dahui Wang.

 ### GetRosslerData.m
 You can get the time series of Rossler System through this file.